-Search literature contains many references to the mathematical advantage of repeat low POD searching and some readers might question the use of 100% target POD's in this analysis.
+Search literature contains many references to repeat low POD searching and some readers might question the use of 100% target PODs in this analysis.

-Although often attributed to Koopman's Formula of Random Search (Koopman,BO, 1946), the advantage of repeat low POD searching is more simply viewed as improving productivity by reducing the overlap between each searcher or search team's range of detection.
-While subsequent sweeps will then have progressively lower POD's given the growing improbability that the MP is there, the repeat searches can eventually achieve a high cumulative POD.
-Because the MP has a limited life expectancy, the advantage is in the timing.
+The advantage of repeat low POD searching is that the first sweep is more efficient in terms of POD per searcher.
+While it is possible to justify this with mathematical theory, it is more simply viewed as improving productivity by reducing the overlap between each searcher.
+While each repeat sweep will then have a progressively lower POD given the growing improbability that the MP is there, the repeat sweeps can eventually achieve a high cumulative POD.
+Because the MP has a limited life expectancy, there is advantage is in the timing.